aLekSer/agones/site/content/en/docs/Reference/gameserver.md

 The length of the `name` field of the Gameserver should not exceed 63 characters.

-The `spec` field is the actual GameServer specification and it is composed as follow:
+The `spec` field is the actual GameServer specification and it is composed as follows:

 - `container` is the name of container running the GameServer in case you have more than one container defined in the [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 If you do,  this is a mandatory field.
 For instance this is useful if you want to run a sidecar to ship logs.
 - `ports` are an array of ports that can be exposed as direct connections to the game server container